I call this one “some kids on Foss”, colorized, ca. 2017

 Woman of Color House, on Pine Street, next to where the seniors do their laundry.
 It’s a great house with some spacious rooms and a great back porch + proximity to fountain!
 The name is pretty self-explanatory.

 Triple A/AAA (Asian/Asian American House).

 Asian American House is back deep on High Street (107 High St), past Out House.
 The program house serves as a space for Asian and Asian American students to build community and host events.
-There were several QTPOC parties hosted there last year.

 Movement House & Eclectic (200 High Street)